-The data analyzed until this moment show how Pliny’s second book of the Natural History and Seneca’s seventh book of the Natural Questions differ one from the other.
-It might be interesting, however, to have a glance at a second point: when confronted with texts of other literary genres, do their differences flatten (because the scientific aspect of the contents prevails) or do their differences stay meaningful, showing that other elements (such as the style of the author, the intents of the texts) are more important?
-A quick way to check might be to insert these two texts in the corpus already mentioned at p.000, and, thanks to AFC and tree-analysis, see which texts are closer to each other.
-The corpus has been created in order to contain texts of the main prose literary genres (historiography, biography, novel, philosophy, rhetoric, epistolography, scientific and technical prose) and didactic and scientific poems; authors of the republican period accompany authors of the ‘silver age’, in order to give a faithful description of the eventual chronological differences.
-Comparing, for instance, Pliny the Younger’s letters, Seneca’s Consolationes and Cicero’s discourse could highlight if the fact of addressing the reader has consequences on the structure of sentences, and how distant is Pliny from this dialogical structure.
-This could somehow refine the concept of Encyclopaedia and the educational aspect of the Natural History.
+The data analyzed up to this point show how Pliny’s second book of the Natural History and Seneca’s seventh book of the Natural Questions differ from one another.
+It might be interesting, however, to position them in a larger context: when confronted with texts of other literary genres, do the differences between them level off (because their scientific aspects remain prevalent), or do their differences stay meaningful, showing that other elements (such as style and authorial intent) are more important?
+A quick way to check might be to insert these two texts in the corpus already mentioned in the Introduction, and, using AFC and tree-analysis, see which texts are similar.
+The corpus has been created to represent texts in the main prose literary genres (historiography, biography, novel, philosophy, rhetoric, epistolography, scientific and technical prose) and didactic and scientific poems; authors of the republican period accompany authors of the ‘silver age’ in order to give a faithful description of the eventual chronological differences.
+Comparing, for instance, Pliny the Younger’s letters with Seneca’s Consolationes and Cicero’s discourse could uncover whether directly addressing the reader has consequences for the structure of sentences, and show how distant Pliny is from this dialogical structure.
+This could then refine the concept of Encyclopaedia and the educational aspects of the Natural History.
 The presence of Cato’s De agricultura could serve the purpose of comparing our astronomical text with Latin technical literature.

-The texts are chosen in order to be of a size comparable to Pliny’s Natural History II and Seneca’s Natural Questions VII.
-This approach helps to highlight the influence of the genre on the style, and prevents the merging of interesting data in a too big amount of texts which shall overwhelm the restricted dimensions of ours.
+The texts that have been chosen are comparable in size to Pliny’s Natural History II and Seneca’s Natural Questions VII.
+This helps keep the focus on the influence of the genre on the style, and prevents losing pertinent data in data sets that are too large and that exceed the parameters of our study.

-First of all, it is interesting to notice that when the distance between the partitions of the corpus is evaluated on the ground of the lemmata, forms, and codes present in the texts, we see that the scientific texts we have selected are grouped together, and the thematic division of the database is coherent with the subjects of the works (Figure 5):
+When the distance between the partitions of the corpus is evaluated on the grounds of lemmata, forms, and codes present in the texts, the scientific texts we have selected are grouped together, and the thematic division of the database is coherent with the subjects of the works (Figure 5):